pavitranew/session-7-rest-ang/README.md

 };
 ```

-For better organization (at the cost of a bit of complexity) we will create separate modules for our routes and their associated controllers.
+For better organization (at the cost of a bit of complexity) we will create separate modules for our routes and their associated controllers in a new `src` directory.

 Add routes.js to `/src/recipe.routes.js`.